SeunOboite/DispersionModel/README.md

 What is the width of the model?
 480
 ```

-The model produces the following output
+The model produces the following output:
 ```
 The region area is 230400 metres squared, contains 64 houses, 16 streets and 8 intersections.
-Concentration for the model at each point along X axis street.
 ```

+The concentration also provides mass for the flow in the x street and y street.

 ## Running the tests